Click here to learn more about our new Forest, Field, and Farm Kindergarten.

-Children who participate in our full-day program have the option to purchase a healthy, homecooked meal from our Food for Thought organic school lunch program or bring a lunch from home, followed by a daily rest time---a peaceful and restorative element of the afternoon rhythm.
+Children who participate in our full-day program have the option to purchase a healthy, homecooked meal from our organic school lunch program or bring a lunch from home, followed by a daily rest time---a peaceful and restorative element of the afternoon rhythm.

 "The task of the kindergarten teacher is to adapt the practical activities of daily life so that they are suitable for the child's imitation through play.
 In the kindergarten, the most important thing is to give the children the opportunity to directly imitate life itself." -Rudolf Steiner, Founder of Waldorf Education

 Every day the children engage the natural world with reverence through open-ended outdoor play, taking long walks on our beautiful 430 acre campus, and helping to grow fruits, vegetables and herbs in our organic garden.

 Circle time movements, along with indoor and outdoor play, strengthen each child's sense of balance and well-being, confidence, security and touch.
 This creates a solid foundation for the physical, social, emotional and cognitive skills that will be developed in their ongoing education.

 "The kindergarten teacher nurtures the children's power of imagination, creative play and sensory integration that will be the foundation for academic learning and will prepare them for later learning and for life itself." -Susan Howard, Waldorf Early Childhood Expert